mberacochea/MetaGOflow/docs/installation.rst

 - `Node.js <https://nodejs.org/>`_ [v 10.24.0+]
 - Available storage ~160GB for databases

-You may either ensure you have those locally or you may use a conda environment we have built including them (.. autofunction:: conda_environment.yml).
+You may either ensure you have those locally or you may use a conda environment we have built including them (``conda_environment.yml``, `url <https://github.com/emo-bon/MetaGOflow/blob/eosc-life-gos/conda_environment.yml>`_).

 On top of those, disk requirements need to be considered and depending on the analysis you are about to run they vary.
 Indicatively, you may have a look at the metaGOflow publication for computing resources used in various cases.